Website Analysis & Performance in Search Engine Result Pages (SERP’s).

 Analytics can be installed simply, or thoroughly to gain the most accurate empirical data about how your website is performing.

-All new websites we build, with a monthly SEO plan in place have Analytics installed by us, included in the costs.
-Analytics allows us, and the business owners to see exactly how the SEO work we have done so far has impacted on page rank in SERP’s and visitor traffic numbers to the site for targeted keywords.
+All new websites we build, with a monthly SEO plan of at least $1,000 per month for a minimum of 12 months have Analytics installed by us, included in the cost.
+Analytics allows us, and business owners to see exactly how the SEO work we have done so far has impacted on page rank in SERP’s, visitor traffic numbers to the site for targeted keywords and the path taken to reach the desired goal.

 As a stand alone service we charge $500 for a comprehensive analysis with weekly Analytics reports emailed to you.